This post may contain affiliate links. Please see our disclosure policy.

 Recipe Tip

-Make the monsters into lollies using wooden ice lolly sticks.
+Add wooden ice lolly sticks for a mess-free treat.
 Simply place the stick on the surface of the ice bath and pipe the monsters on top.
 Perfect to add to a Halloween gift bag.

 More Halloween Treats